Date(s) - 01/04/2022

 MENA Competition Rules and Entry Requirements

-Only two participants are required to form a team, consultancies and in-house teams are welcome to enter multiple teams.
-Each participant must be 30 years or younger i.e. born after 23rd June, 1990 and able to travel to Cannes in June (date TBC).
+The competition is open to any full-time working professionals in the PR industry, aged 31 years or younger (this includes PR freelancers).
+Only two participants are required to form a team, and organisations are welcome to enter multiple teams.
+Each participant must be aged 31 years or younger (born after 20th June, 1991) and able to travel to Cannes in June (date TBC).

-PRCA MENA will cover the cost of delegate passes to Cannes PR Lions.
+PRCA MENA will cover the cost of delegate passes to Cannes PR Lions Digital Pass.
 All other costs will need to be covered by the competition winners.

 Technology and images